 Viewed as both incredibly safe and remarkably beneficial, traditional cataract surgery, known as phacoemulsification, is among the most common procedures performed around the globe.
 The extensively trained staff of ocular surgeons at The Eye Center of Southern Indiana is knowledgeable in both traditional and laser cataract surgery and is able to identify the optimal approach for your eye health.
 The most important difference between traditional and laser cataract surgery is that the traditional surgery is performed using manual surgical devices, whereas laser surgery is mostly done using advanced, refractory light technology.
-Plan a consultation with R. Daniel Grossman, M.D. and his team at our Bloomington, IN office to receive more information about traditional cataract surgery.
+Plan a consultation with one of The Eye Center physicians at our Bloomington, IN office to receive more information about traditional cataract surgery.

 What Should I Expect?